 Bonus Tip: Backup your Google Drive data advance for safekeeping

 If you have important data stored in Google Drive when this kind of error occurs again, the data will be easily lost or damaged, and you may forget the important data in Google Drive if you switch to another cloud drive for use.
 You need to backup your Google Drive to other cloud drives.
 Fortunately, using a professional cloud backup service such as CBackup can help you automatically backup Google Drive data to another cloud drive with ease.

 1. Get started to sign up for a CBackup account and sign in.

 2. Click Add Cloud under the My Storage tab, then select the cloud storage service that needs to be added, and click Add after completing the authorization.

-3. Click Create Task under the Tasks tab.
+3. Click New Task under the Backup Tasks tab.
 Click Add Source to select Google Drive as the backup source, and click Add Destination to select another cloud drive you are switching to.